Bill Gates is going nuclear: How his latest project could power U.S. homes and AI

 Microsoft founder, billionaire philanthropist and investor Bill Gates is betting that nuclear power is key to meeting that need — and he’s digging into his own pockets to try and make it happen.

 Gates has invested $1 billion into a nuclear power plant that broke ground in Kemmerer, Wyo., this week.
-The new facility, designed by the Gates-founded TerraPower, will be smaller than traditional nuclear power plants and, in theory, safer because it will use sodium instead of water to cool the reactor’s core.
-This plant will still rely on a form of nuclear fission; other investors are also putting their money into nuclear fusion, a different process that can produce even more energy than fission but has not been fully developed as a proven technology.
+The new facility, designed by the Gates-founded TerraPower, will be smaller than traditional fission nuclear power plants and, in theory, safer because it will use sodium instead of water to cool the reactor’s core.

 TerraPower estimates the plant could be built for up to $4 billion, which would be a bargain when compared to other nuclear projects recently completed in the U.S. Two nuclear reactors built from scratch in Georgia cost nearly $35 billion, the Associated Press reports.